 This core and cardio combination is a big circuit that involves a lot of abdominal movements.
-Your obliques, front and back of your core will feel it the next day.
+Your obliques, front and back of your heart will feel it the next day.

-The recovery DVD it is a lot slower paced which you will be extremely grateful for.
-There is a lot of stretching and it almost seems like you are doing a yoga class.
+The recovery DVD it is a lot slower paced which you will be incredibly grateful for.
+There is a lot of stretching, and it almost seems like you are doing a yoga class.
 Take this time to relax and let your body rest before you pound it the next day.

 Let’s talk about the four workouts that will be cycled through in the second month.
 These workouts get longer compared to the first month and are significantly more challenging.